THIS CHAPTER CONTAINS MILD VIOLENCE THAT MAY NOT BE SUITABLE FOR SOME READERS.

-"You can come out now," he said without turning his head, his voice calm but edged with certainty.
+"You can come out now," Damon said without turning his head.
+His voice was calm but had an edge of certainty.
+Two shadows stepped out from behind a parked truck.

 "So," Daiki said, nudging Damon with forced levity, "you're Cipher now?
 What's that, your superhero alias or something?"